-If you’re like a lot of Roku users, you might not even realize private channels are an option.
+If you’re like a lot of Roku users, you might not even realize beta or private channels are an option.
 In your defense, Roku doesn’t go out of its way to let users know this is an option.
-You can’t flip through the private channels like you would on cable.
-You have to know the code for the ones you would like to add, then go into your Roku account on a computer and add each one manually.
+You have to know the code for the ones you would like to add, then go into your account on a computer and add each one manually.

-Here is our rundown of the best private channels Roku has to offer.
+Here is our rundown of the best Roku private channels — if you succeed in obtaining access.

 1. The Silent Movie Channel (Channel Code: rollem)